jhin93/Jhin93/README.md

 With over three years of professional experience, I specialize in blockchain and front-end development.
 My work includes developing and deploying NFT smart contracts to protect the copyright of 3D design assets, ensuring secure and permanent ownership through blockchain technology.
 I also have extensive experience building responsive web applications using NextJS, ReactJS, and other front-end technologies.

-## Mission
-My mission is to explore and expand the diverse applications of blockchain technology in everyday life, focusing on strengthening the protection of personal information.
-I am committed to developing secure, decentralized solutions that empower individuals to maintain control over their data in an increasingly digital world.

 ## 🚀 About Me
 Master’s student in Information Technology at the University of Technology Sydney, majoring in Enterprise Software Development.
 I have over three years of experience in blockchain and front-end development.
 I specialize in NFT smart contracts for copyright protection and building responsive web applications using NextJS, TypeScript, JavaScript, HTML, and CSS.